ChadCalcote/Codezvous/README.md

 Code Snippet Photos

 ## Backend Overview
-The Flask backend is a collection of RESTful routes serving data to the frontend and an interface with the Postgres database.
+The Flask backend is a collection of RESTful routes serving data to the frontend and an interface with the PostgreSQL database.

 The database is queried using the SQLAlchemy ORM, and seed data was created using the faker packing and added using the Alembic library: